 CS/CNS/EE 159.
 Projects in Machine Learning and AI.
 9 units (0-0-9); third term.
-Prerequisites: Two terms from the "Learning & Vision" project sequence.
+Prerequisite: CS/CNS/EE 154 or CS/CNS/EE 156 b.
 Students are expected to execute a substantial project in AI and/or machine learning, write up a report describing their work, and make a presentation.
-Not offered 2011-12.
+This course can be combined with CS/CNS/EE 154/155 or with CS/CNS/EE 156 ab to satisfy the project requirement for the CS undergraduate degree.
+Not offered 2010-11.

 CS/CNS 171.
 Introduction to Computer Graphics Laboratory.
 12 units (3-6-3); first term.
 Prerequisites: Ma 2 and extensive programming experience.
 This course introduces the basic ideas behind computer graphics and its fundamental algorithms.
 Topics include graphics input and output, the graphics pipeline, sampling and image manipulation, three-dimensional transformations and interactive modeling, basics of physically based modeling and animation, simple shading models and their hardware implementation, and fundamental algorithms of scientific visualization.
 Students will be required to perform significant implementations.
 Instructor: Barr.